Gluwewen/myBlog/content/posts/retour-swiss-it-forum-2024/index.en.md

 - **Act**: take stock in terms of inventory, footprint and maturity, benchmark the footprint against the average of companies already studied, make recommendations for building the action plan, present the results to the project team, then simulate the plan's actions.

 {{< alert "comment" >}}
-Personally, I feel that there is one point missing from the approach described: raising employee awareness of digital responsibility, in order to make it easier and more transparent to gather data and take action once the plan has been drawn up.
+Personally, I feel that there is one point missing from the approach described: raising employee awareness on sustainable IT, in order to make it easier and more transparent to gather data and take action once the plan has been drawn up.
 Knowing Resilio, this aspect is also covered in their approach, and brilliantly so by Celine Carle-Faye, head of training and gamification at Resilio.
 {{< /alert >}}